Challenging the Gifted Student Writer

 This is a tragedy for students and parents who know that learning needs to be more than just going through the motions.
 Gifted and talented youngsters need to be engaged and even challenged in order to reach their full educational potential.

-Because gifted students often learn basic skills more quickly and easily than their peers, they can become discouraged by the slow pace of the classroom.
+Because gifted students often learn basic skills more quickly and easily than their peers, they can become discouraged by the slow pace of most curricula.
 This can be especially true in the area of English writing.
 Boys and girls who have accelerated writing skills need both targeted instruction and consistent feedback in order to excel and achieve a sense of self-efficacy.

-If your child is not being challenged in the traditional classroom, or is a victim of recent cuts in local school budgets, there are still things you can do to help them keep their motivation toward higher learning.
+If your child is not being challenged in the traditional classroom, is a victim of recent cuts in local school budgets, or is a homeschooler showing a need for accelerated instruction in writing, there are still things you can do to help them keep their motivation toward higher learning.

 - Encourage them to keep a journal – this is an important opportunity for self expression and understanding their place in the world